ARMmbed/mbed-os-5-docs/docs/reference/configuration/configuration.md

 - When compiling for `NCS36510`, `app.welcome_string` is `"Hello!"`, `target.mac_addr_high` is `"0x11223344"` (from the `NCS36510` override) and `mylib.timer_period` is 100 (from the `*` override).
 - When compiling for `LPC1768`, `app.welcome_string` is `"Hello!"` and `mylib.timer_period` is 100 (also from the `*` override).
 - The final artifact (binary) is named `my-application.bin`, as specified by the `artifact_name` section.

+If the `*` special wildcard is used in the `"target_overrides"` section, it must always be the first object.

 It is an error for the application configuration to override an undefined configuration parameter.